Kyyoa/my-porto/README.md

 ALTER TABLE public.portfolio_comments ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.profiles ENABLE ROW LEVEL SECURITY;

--- Authenticated users may only read their own profile.
--- This is required by the login flow to check the user's role.
 CREATE POLICY "User can read own profile"
 ON public.profiles
 FOR SELECT